 Relationships can be tough to define.
-With so many ideas floating around the concept, there are only a few things that are clear: relationship definitions are determined by conversations, connections are constantly changing and every relationship relies heavily on an individual’s level of self-awareness.
+With so many ideas floating around, there are only a few things that are clear: relationship definitions are determined by conversations, connections are constantly changing and every partnership relies heavily on an individual’s level of self-awareness.
 Romantic relationships can be especially confusing.
 We’re talking about what’s real, what’s not and debunking relationship myths that everyone thinks are true in western civilization.

 Relationship myth: Love, sex and relationships are the same thing

 Being in a relationship means you’re in love with a person.
 Sex is an expression of love and only happens when you’re in a relationship with someone you’re deeply in love with.

 The realty:Relationships are complicated — and no two relationships are exactly the same.
 Relationships are about commitment and negotiated terms between consenting individuals — you can certainly be in relationships where love is dying, where love is dead or where love never existed at all (think Prince Charles and Princess Diana).
 On the other hand, you can be in a situation where love is blooming — but a relationship has not yet been agreed upon.
 And let’s be real, you can be in a relationship and not be sexually active — and you can have have sex without being in love.
 But yes, sex with love tends to be better (sexy intimacy and all that).

 2 / 13

 Relationship myth: Throuples are just an excuse for a threesome and don’t count as a real relationship

 Bringing a third into the mix is just an excuse for men to live out their sexual fantasies.